Best Probiotics for bloating

 Fact checked by Nattha Wannissorn

 Most of us have experienced bloating – that uncomfortable swelling, tightness, and full sensation in the stomach, either after eating or due to some other causes.
-Fortunately, the latest research has found evidence-based causes of and solutions for bloating.
+First, you want to see a physician to rule out more serious causes.
+If they don’t find any disease or more serious cause for concern, there are evidence-based causes of and solutions for bloating.
 For instance, research shows that many probiotic strains can help with bloating.
 This article will share with you the causes of bloating, how probiotics may help, and specific probiotic strains and supplements that help with bloating.

 How do probiotics relieve bloating?

 From the time we are born, our bodies host trillions of microbes.
 These include bacteria, viruses, and fungi.
 Most of them live in our gut and benefit us in many ways.
 For instance, they’re important for digestion and immunity and even have an effect on our brains and behavior.
 They form what’s known as our microbiota.

 Probiotics are live microorganisms such as Lactobacilli and Bifidobacteria, which deliver health benefitsand are found in supplements or foods.
 Here, we will focus on how probiotics aid gut health and help with bloating.
 Probiotics like P3-OM produce substances like enzymes that break down food and others that fight unwelcome bacteria.
 In some cases, they influence other resident bacteria in the gut and improve the overall microbiome composition.

 How these probiotics work to improve digestion and reduce bloating

 - Improve and balance gut immunity

 - Displace gas-producing bacteria, making it harder for them to stick to the gut wall